bytemare/secure_socket/NOTES.md

 - gcc options not recognised, why ? -fsanitize=cfi, fsanitize-address-use-after-scope, fstack-clash-protection,   -fcf-protection=full
 - check if these are useful : -fsanitize-coverage=trace-pc-guard
 - Lookup what -D_POSIX_C_SOURCE=200112L is

-### Later

-- get log writing non-blocking
-- Check why aio writes do not work
-- Signal handling.
-Protect against all signal and keep unavoidable for shutdown.
-- Check/analyse for eventual memory leaks (valgrind)

 ### Notes